Listened

-Wide silent sky.
+// Wide silent sky.
 Still warm air.
-Having followed a country footpath across miles of open farmland you found it led you up and over a stony bank and, like a natural magic trick, down onto a deserted, shingle beach, animated with its own soft crashing waves.
+Having followed a country footpath across miles of open farmland you reach a stony bank and, like a natural magic trick, it leads you down onto a deserted, shingle beach, animated with its own soft crashing waves. //

 Nobody's about.
 Really, nobody.
 It's a stretch of beach between Rye Harbour and Winchelsea that's somehow, perhaps for you, kept itself perfectly deserted.
 It's the sort of place you've been longing for.
 Now all you need is time.